ted92/blockchain/README.md

-# INF-3995 Understanding Digital Currencies and Blockchain
+# Paying for Bandwidth in Blockchain Internet Applications - University of Tromsø

 Observing the Bitcoin blockchain in real time.
 The system will retreive portion of the Bitcoin blockchain, do data analysis, generating models and plotting the results.